 This geography fieldwork day helps answer the Key Inquiry Question: How does the environment support the lives of people and other living things? with a focus on living things.

 The program supports the Geography Teaching Framework: Natural Environments.
 It also strongly connects to the Science Living World content: ‘Living things, including plants and animals, depend on each other and the environment to survive.’

-This program can also be run as an incursion if you have signifiant bushland close to your school or local area.
-The site will need to be inspected by Field of Mars EEC staff first to determine suitability and for safety purposes.
+Local bushland.
+This program can run as an incursion if you have signifiant bushland close to your school or local area.

 DOE School Cost: $16 per student (GST free)